This article explains the concept behind the Enterprise system, including its components and the terminologies used.

 Adding Custom Functionality

 Enterprise makes use of the Enterprise Server plug-ins framework, which extends the possibilities of adding functionality, and eases development, maintenance, deployment, and sharing of customizations.
-An easy-to-use maintenance application — accessed through a Web browser — allows administrators to install, enable, or disable Enterprise Server plug-ins, thereby providing maximum control and flexibility.
+An easy-to-use maintenance application — accessed through a Web browser — makes it possible for administrators to install, enable, or disable Enterprise Server plug-ins, thereby providing maximum control and flexibility.

 Additional Enterprise Features